Jun 28, 2021, 9:04:35 AM CDT Jul 29, 2024, 12:17:07 PM CDT

 Of course, what you say depends on what happened:

-• If your loved one was sick for a long time, you can explain that the person is no longer experiencing pain.
+• If your loved one was sick for a long time, you can explain that the doctors could not make them well again and their body is no longer working.
+Their body is no longer experiencing pain.

-• If the person had an injury or accident, that may be harder to talk about.
-Be honest, and say we don't know why certain things happen, but we're here to support each other.
+• If the person had an injury or accident, that may be harder to talk about, be honest.
+Say we don't know why certain things happen, but we're here to be with you, listen and answer your questions.

 "For some younger children, loss is easier to accept when you tell them that death is part of the natural circle of life," explains Venta.
 "Meanwhile, teens have a sense of reality.
 They immediately understand that they will miss their loved one."